 We will communicate with individuals in ways that best accommodate their needs.

 We welcome people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.

 Published learning materials will be available in accessible formats.
 Where possible, all other published materials will be made available in accessible formats.

-Here you can find a collection of e-books that have been distributed in an accessible format.
+You can find all of our ebooks that have been published in an accessible format here.

 Two emergency exits on each floor are indicated with visible ceiling signage and an audible signal to indicate evacuation due to smoke or carbon monoxide.